rusthon/Rusthon/src/intermediateform.md

 			#writer.write('%s.prototype.%s = %s'%(name,mname,mname))  ## this also works, but is not as humanreadable

 			if not self._fast_js and not self._with_lua:
-				## allows subclass method to extend the parent's method by calling the parent by class name,
+				## allows subclass method to extend the parents method by calling the parent by class name,
 				## `MyParentClass.some_method(self)`
 				f = 'function () { return %s.prototype.%s.apply(arguments[0], Array.prototype.slice.call(arguments,1)) }' %(name, mname)
 				writer.write('%s.%s = JS("%s")'%(name,mname,f))